In the Beginning:

 My doctor and I are old friends, so knowing me well he told me the serious truth of the matter, right up front.
 A blessing – that was what I needed!
 But of course detail was missing.

-I mentioned that after I’d finished my seasonal job with the Dept. of Conservation, that I’d taken several weeks to recover.
-His reply was, “it’s good that you did!”
-Or similar.
-Looking back a few months later, I realised this was an indicator.
-The disease was not as aggressive as first thought, but on the other hand, it could be a risky assumption to make.
+I mentioned that after I finished my seasonal job with the Department of Conservation, I had taken several weeks to recover.
+My doctor replied, “It’s good that you did!” or something similar.
+Looking back a few months later, I realized this might have been an indicator that the disease was not as aggressive as first thought, but on the other hand, it could be a risky assumption to make.

 How did I feel: